WiresharkIO/ML_4_IOT_Security/README.md

 “Sebastian Garcia, Agustin Parmisano, & Maria Jose Erquiaga.
 (2020).
 IoT-23: A labeled dataset with malicious and benign IoT network traffic (Version 1.0.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.4743746”

 > Updates:
-Added XGBoost classifier and converted it to ONNX model to make it deployable at microcontrollers such as STM32.
+1. Added XGBoost classifier and converted it to ONNX model to make it deployable at microcontrollers such as STM32.
 This provided an accuracy of 99% for a considerably medium-sized subset of the dataset.
+2. Quantized the model using ONNX dynamic quantize.
+3. Updated inferencing code to check model output using ONNX runtime.

 > To do:
 further optimizations of the XGBoost model to reduce memory footprints.